CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Methodology

+Cardiobench is a unified benchmark designed to evaluate echocardiography foundation models across multiple clinical tasks, datasets, and evaluation regimes under minimal adaptation.
+We assess both out-of-the-box performance and lightweight adaptation.
+We define zero-shot evaluation as inference without any training on the target dataset, using only model components released by the original authors.
+This setting reflects the intended use of foundation models, which are not retrained for every downstream task or deployment scenario.
+Together, these design choices provide a consistent framework for comparing models with diverse architectures and training strategies.

-Echocardiography offers a complete view of the heart, capturing its motion, structure, and pathological states across time.
-Unlike prior work, such as ETAB \cite{m2022etab}, \textbf{CardioBench} is designed to benchmark recently developed echocardiography foundation models, introducing a more diverse set of clinically relevant endpoints and datasets, enabling fair and reproducible evaluation.
-To rigorously benchmark foundation models in this domain, we design tasks that capture functional, structural, and diagnostic aspects of clinical practice, as illustrated in Figure~\ref{fig:heart} (see Appendix~\ref{app:datasets} for details on datasets used).
+Within this framework, we design tasks that reflect the clinical use of echocardiography.
+Echocardiography provides a comprehensive view of the heart, capturing its motion, structure, and pathological states across time.
+To rigorously benchmark foundation models in this domain, we design tasks that capture functional, structural, and diagnostic aspects of clinical practice, as illustrated in Figure~\ref{fig:heart}.
 Functional tasks reflect the heart’s movement over time, with Left Ventricular Ejection Fraction (LV EF) regression serving as a standard measure of global cardiac performance that requires models to capture temporal dynamics across the cardiac cycle.
-Structural tasks emphasize the anatomical properties of the heart, targeting diastolic measurements (IVSd, LVIDd, LVPWd) to assess the spatial localization of cardiac walls.
+Structural tasks emphasize the heart's anatomical properties, focusing on diastolic measurements (IVSd, LVIDd, LVPWd) to assess the spatial localization of cardiac walls.
 At the same time, diagnostic tasks focus on disease classification, including aortic stenosis (AS), pulmonary arterial hypertension (PAH), atrial septal defect (ASD), ST-elevation myocardial infarction (STEMI), and regional wall motion abnormality (RWMA) from 3 different views, thereby testing adaptability to diverse clinical targets.

 Beyond core tasks, the CardioBench also accounts for echocardiography’s broader context, including its multi-view nature and potential demographic biases.
 Echocardiography is inherently multi-view, with different pathologies and anatomical structures visible only from specific perspectives.
 View classification is therefore essential, as accurate recognition enables physicians to interpret the correct structures and ensures that automated models apply the appropriate downstream diagnostic tasks.
-We additionally analyze demographic and acquisition-related factors, providing insight into subgroup robustness.
+In addition, we analyze demographic and acquisition-related factors, providing insight into subgroup robustness.